xssnick/ton-payment-network/README.md

 - `destroy` — Close an **onchain channel** by address.
   First attempts a **cooperative closure**, and if that fails, performs a **forced closure**.

----

-## Integration Scenario for Wallets

-As a wallet, you can operate your own payment node to serve your users.
-Set it up as a standalone node and inject its ID into the wallet application.

-Additionally, build the payment node as a native library and integrate it into your mobile or desktop app.

-When a user wants to join the payment network, they deploy a contract using your payment node's key.
-(This can be done using methods from the payment library.)

----

-- If the user only wants to **pay for services**, they simply need to top up the contract from their side.

-- If the user wants to **send and receive payments**, both you and the user need to deposit some amount into the contract.
-  (The user can rent your locked coins — for example, by paying a monthly fee to keep an amount reserved.)

----

-Once the contract is funded, the user can immediately start making **offchain payments** and open **virtual channels** with any linked services or other users.

-The user can **top up their channel at any time**, and **withdraw coins back to their wallet** when needed.

-To request actions from your node (e.g., depositing to the channel contract),
-you can use the **HTTP API** and **webhooks**.
-Documentation can be found [here](https://github.com/xssnick/ton-payment-network/blob/master/API.md).

-Let's imagine the flow:

-...